LordRazen/leather-coloriser/docs/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new configuration variables.
-3. You may merge the Pull Request in once you have the sign-off of the main developers, or if you do not have permission to do that, you may request a reviewer to merge it for you.
+2. We will merge the Pull Request and update the Readme.
 3. Version Numbers will be set by us, so you don't have to care about our versioning.

 ## Code of Conduct